dvishal485/jossa-cutoff-2021/README.md

     ![EE Analysis](./outputs/top_EE.png)
 - If you want this kind of graph for other branches, use the [JoSAA Analysis Jupyter Notebook](./josaa-analysis.ipynb) or [raise an issue with the branch name](./issues)

+- For comparision of JoSAA 2021 with 2020 Opening & Closing rank, [refer to josaa-prev-year.md](./josaa-prev-year.md)

 ---